Edge-Stable Equimatchable Graphs: Factor-critical ESE-graphs

-For later purpose, we need to show that there is a nontrivial independent set $S$ complete to $G\sm S$ and having a special form with respect to the decomposition in Figure \ref{fig:minimal matching M isolating v}.
+For later purpose, we need to show that there is a nontrivial independent set $S$ complete to $G\sm S$ and having a special form with respect to a canonical decomposition of $G$.

 \begin{cor} Let $G$ be a factor-critical graph with at least 7 vertices.
-If $G$ is an $\ESE$-graph which is not an odd clique, then for some $v\in V(G)$, $G$ has a decomposition as described in Figure \ref{fig:minimal matching M isolating v} where $S=N_1' \cup \{v\}$ is a nontrivial independent set which is complete to $G\sm S$, and $N_1$ is an independent set. \end{cor}
+If $G$ is an $\ESE$-graph which is not an odd clique, then for some $v\in V(G)$ and some perfect matching $M_v$ of $G-v$, $G$ has a canonical decomposition $(N_1,N'_1,N_2)$ where $S=N_1' \cup \{v\}$ is a nontrivial independent set which is complete to $G\sm S=N_1\cup N_2$, and $N_1$ is an independent set. \end{cor}